Skip to main content

 Lastly, as this is an Open Education Resource, you, whether student or teacher or researcher, are wholeheartedly welcomed and invited to contribute to its improvement.
 Whether you find a grammatical error, feel that a chapter section needs clarification, we overlook underrepresented communities or voices in the examples we use, or that we are missing an entire topic, you are welcomed to contribute.
 As a Creative Commons with Attribution and Non-Commercial (CCBY-NC) license, you can expand our this textbook and make it your own.

-This page titled 1.1: Welcome is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Josue Franco, Charlotte Lee, Kau Vue, Dino Bozonelos, Masahiro Omae, & Steven Cauchon (ASCCC Open Educational Resources Initiative (OERI)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.1: Welcome is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Josue Franco, Charlotte Lee, Kau Vue, Dino Bozonelos, Masahiro Omae, & Steven Cauchon (ASCCC Open Educational Resources Initiative (OERI)) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?